 How to Get Your Bulldog to Stop Biting.

 Don’t allow your puppy to bite.
 Scold him and if he doesn’t stop the biting, move him to the other side of the room.
-If you’re not getting anywhere after a while you might have to swat him on the rear(if you believe in that).
-For us, we almost always have smack our bullies on the butt at least sometimes to get them to listen.
+If you’re not getting anywhere after a few days you might have to swat him on the rear(if you believe in that).
+For us, we almost always have to smack our bullies on the butt at least once or twice to get them to listen.
 Once their older, they’ve learned not to bite or they get a stinging sensation on their rump.

 Have You Got a Dangerously Aggressive Bulldog?